pyg-team/pytorch_geometric/README.md

 ## Cite

-Please cite our paper if you use this code in your own work:
+Please cite our paper (and the respective papers of the methods used) if you use this code in your own work:

 ```
 @inproceedings{Fey/etal/2018,